andaze/WebCorporate/content/company/philosophy/index.en.md

 ### Corporate Slogan Corporate Philosophy
 Bringing innovation to Japan through global and superior technology.
-<Other ideas> Accompanying growth with superior technology.
-2) Make innovation a common sense.
-(3) Make global innovations the Japanese standard.
-4) Advance Japan with world-class innovations. / ⑥Transmitting global standard technologies to Japan. /⑦ Transform Japan with global innovations.

 ### 5DNA Code of Conduct
 (1)	dominate the market